5,500Units Under Management

 • Local laws and regulations

-If you’re a Maryland landlord, be sure your property manager has experience handling properties in the specific county where your property is located.
-Since tenants living in rural Maryland areas like Harford County have different needs and wants than tenants living in more urban areas like Prince George’s County, this is a key step to successfully placing high-quality tenants in your properties.
+If you’re a landlord in Northern Virginia, be sure your property manager has experience handling properties in the specific county where your property is located.
+Since tenants living in rural areas have different needs and wants than tenants living in more urban areas, this is a key step to successfully placing high-quality tenants in your properties.

-When you hire a property manager to take over your unwanted landlord responsibilities, you need to make sure they can handle all of those responsibilities for you.
-Here are some of the services you may want to ask about:
+When interviewing a property manager to take over your unwanted landlord responsibilities, you need to ensure they can handle all those responsibilities for you.
+Here are some of the property management services you may want to ask about:

 • Maintenance